 The bureaus will also sell copies of business credit reports to small business owners directly.

 The FCRA, however, doesn’t apply to business credit reports.
-There’s no such thing as the legal right to claim free copies of your commercial credit reports from the business credit bureaus.
+There’s no legal right to free copies of your commercial credit reports from the business credit bureaus.